kamclean/collaborator/vignettes/vignette_user_1_explore.md

     names” are being used, and the name of a data collection instrument is changed **after** the “role name” is created but **without** editing and saving the existing user role on REDCap.
-Once this role is comfirmed with the changed names of the forms, this error should disappear.
+Once this role is confirmed with the changed names of the forms, this error should disappear.

 ### b). `$dag_unallocated`

-The unallocation of data access groups is a common error during manual assignment of user rights. **In this case these users will be able to access all records (within their form rights) in the REDCap project**.
+Unallocated data access groups is a common error during manual assignment of user rights. **In this case these users will be able to access all records (within their form rights) in the REDCap project**.